10 Things Amazon Echo Can't Do Yet

 You can't sync multiple Echo devices together right now to play music, which is a problem for audiophiles.

 Personally I'm okay without this feature, but users with large homes who love music would want this.
-Recently the Google Home announced that they would have multi-room support, and the Amazon Echo needs to catch up.
+Additionally the Google Home has multi-room support via its Chromecast devices, and the Amazon Echo needs to catch up.

 Having this feature would help the company as it would make more sense to purchase multiple Echo devices.
 I would also like if the Echo was more like the Echo Dot with its ability to connect to any speaker.